 5. Mid-High Net Worth Policies

-As previously mentioned Uinsure’s non-standard insurance offers coverage outside of the standard £1m for buildings and up to £100k for contents.
-Mid-high net worth policies refer to customers with higher value buildings and/or contents than this, hence requiring non-standard insurance.
+Uinsure’s non-standard insurance offers coverage outside of the standard £1m for buildings and up to £100k for contents.
+Mid-high net worth policies refer to customers with higher value buildings and/or contents than this.

-An adverse claims history refers to a record of frequent and/or high-value insurance claims made by an individual in the past.
-Insurers use this history as an indicator of risk and a pattern of repeated or significant claims may suggest that the individual’s property or circumstances present a higher likelihood of future claims.
+An adverse claims history refers to a record of frequent and/or high-value insurance claims made by an person in the past.
+Insurers use this history as an indicator of risk.
+A pattern of repeated or significant claims may suggest that the individual’s property or circumstances present a higher likelihood of future claims.

-This doesn’t necessarily imply fraud or negligence, but from an underwriting perspective it places the policyholder outside the risk profile preferred when it comes to standard home insurance.
+This doesn’t necessarily imply fraud or negligence.
+But, from an underwriting perspective it places the policyholder outside the risk profile preferred for standard home insurance.

-This can also include individuals who have previously had home insurance policies declined or cancelled by the insurer.
+This can also include people who have had home insurance policies declined or cancelled by the insurer.

 7. Individuals with Criminal Convictions

 Having an unspent criminal conviction can make it harder to access standard home insurance.
-Many mainstream insurers consider criminal records a potential risk factor, particularly if the conviction relates to fraud, theft, or property damage.
+Many mainstream insurers consider criminal records a potential risk factor.
+This particularly applies if the conviction relates to fraud, theft, or property damage.

 In these situations, non-standard home insurance offers a practical solution.
-Non-standard home insurance is able to provide cover so individuals with past or pending convictions can still protect their home and belongings with a suitable policy.
+It is able to provide cover so people with past or pending convictions can still protect their home and belongings.

-Now that you know what type or customers and properties fall into non-standard insurance, feel free to take a look at our non-standard insurance page so you can get a better understanding of the type of cover Uinsure offers in these circumstances.
+Now you know what type or customers and properties fall into non-standard insurance, take a look at our non-standard insurance page so you can get a better view of the type of cover Uinsure offers in these circumstances.

 Click here to view our non-standard insurance page.